 Step 3: Data gathering

-As part of this step, compare best practice standards (i.e., ISO 27002 or NIST 800-53) and relevant requirements against your organisational controls.
+As part of this step, compare best practice standards (i.e., ISO 27002 or NIST 800-53) and relevant requirements against your organizational controls.
 Take a sample of network devices, servers and applications to validate gaps and weaknesses.
 Review automated security controls.
 Assess incident response processes, communications protocols and log files.

 Gathering this data will help give you a clear picture of your technical environment, the protections in place and your overall security effectiveness.